gitnacho/docs/docs/plugins/building-plugins.md

 * NativeScript uses the [CommonJS format](http://wiki.commonjs.org/wiki/CommonJS) for defining JavaScript modules.
 In practical terms that just means you need to know the syntax for importing and exporting functionality (`require`, `export`, and `module.exports`).
 It's pretty straightforward, and you'll see several examples throughout this guide.
 * NativeScript plugins must have a "nativescript" key in their `package.json` file that specifies the minimum version of the iOS and Android runtimes that the plugin supports.
 Don't worry about this at the moment, other than to note that it's there.

-> **Tip** Other than the `"nativescript"` key, everything about your plugin's `package.json` file will be identical to any other npm package.
+> **Tip**: Other than the `"nativescript"` key, everything about your plugin's `package.json` file will be identical to any other npm package.
 Therefore, [the npm docs about the `package.json` file](https://docs.npmjs.com/files/package.json) are a great reference when tinkering with your NativeScript plugin's metadata during development.

 To use the above plugin all you need to do is install it in one of your apps.